 Wear layers.
 Hot flashes are the most commonly reported menopausal symptom in America, and they can be incredibly uncomfortable.
 If turning the temperature down in the bedroom at night helps her avoid hot flashes, you’ll want to wear something warm so that you can sleep comfortably as well.

 If vaginal dryness is causing her discomfort, talk with her about finding a solution.
 A common misconception is that menopausal women must learn to live with the “new normal” of vaginal dryness.
-Clinically proven options for treatment are available that can help relieve this symptom (and Membrasin®’s products are hormone free!).
+Clinically supported options are available (and Membrasin®’s products are hormone free!).

 Supporting your partner through menopause takes some initiative, but it’s worth it for both of you.
 And remember, when menopause is over, your partner will likely feel like herself again.
 You both have a lot to look forward to—especially because many women feel even better after menopause.